Resources

 Glossary

-A disaster is a serious disruption of the functioning of a community or a society at any scale due to hazardous events interacting with conditions of exposure, vulnerability and capacity, leading to one or more of the following effects : loss and impacts on human, material, economic, and environmental.
+A disaster is a serious disruption of the functioning of a community or a society at any scale due to hazardous events interacting with conditions of exposure, vulnerability, and capacity, leading to one or more of the following: human, material, economic, and environmental losses and impacts.
 (UNDRR)

-Exposure is the situation of people, infrastructure, housing, production capacities and other human assets tangible located in high-risk areas.
+Exposure is the situation of people, infrastructure, housing, production capacities, and other tangible human assets located in hazard-prone areas.
 (UNDRR)

-The capacity is the combination of all the strengths, attributes and resources available within an organization, a community or a society to manage and reduce disaster risks and strengthen resilience.
+The capacity is the combination of all the strengths, attributes, and resources available within an organization, community, or society to manage and reduce disaster risks and strengthen resilience.
 (UNDRR)

-A hazard is a dangerous phenomenon, substance, human activity or condition that may cause loss of human life, injury or other health impacts, property damage, loss of livelihoods and services, socioeconomic disruption, or environmental damage.
+A hazard is a dangerous phenomenon, substance, human activity, or condition that may cause loss of human lives, injuries or other health impacts, property damage, loss of livelihoods and services, social and economic disruptions, or environmental damage.
 (UNDRR)

-A natural hazard is a process or natural phenomenon that may cause loss of human life, injury or other health impacts, property damage, loss of livelihoods and services, socioeconomic disruption, or environmental damage.
+A natural hazard is a natural process or phenomenon that may cause loss of human lives, injuries or other health impacts, property damage, loss of livelihoods and services, social and economic disruptions, or environmental damage.
 (UNDRR)

-The issues are the people, property, systems, or other elements present in the areas of risk, and are thus subject to potential losses.
+The Stakes are the people, property, systems, or other elements present in hazard zones that are thereby subject to potential losses.
 (UNDRR)

-The danger is the result of a process, phenomenon or human activity that may cause loss of human life, injury or other consequences on health, property damage, social disruption, and economic or environmental degradation.
+Le Danger results from a process, phenomenon, or human activity that may cause loss of human lives, injuries or other health consequences, property damage, social and economic disruptions, or environmental degradation.
 (UNDRR)

-A flood corresponds to the flooding temporary areas typically out of water.
-It may be due to the overflow of a river ; to the urban runoff ; to a rising water table ; a marine flooding.
+A flood corresponds to the temporary submersion of areas usually out of water.
+It can be due to the overflow of a watercourse; urban runoff; groundwater rise; marine submersion.
 (Georisques)

-The earthquakes or earthquakes are the shaking of the ground resulting from the release of brutal energy along a fault.
+The Earthquakes or tremor are ground shakes resulting from the sudden release of energy along a fault.
 (Georisques)

 A storm is characterized by a strong wind, usually accompanied by heavy rainfall, storms can cause significant damage to human and material resources.
 (Georisques)